tkman59/bluemix-letsencrypt/README.md

 1. push the cf-letsencrypt application
 2. map the routes needed for Let's Encrypt to verify that you own the domain
 3. initiate and complete the Let's Encrypt ACME protocol for obtaining a certificate
-4. download the resulting certificate, and
+4. download the resulting certificate files, and
 5. upload it into Bluemix for your custom domain